-- 1. To consider the contents of the quarter 4 update of the Corporate Risk Register and make recommendations for Cabinet and Officers on the Council's risk management arrangements. - 2.
+- To consider the contents of the Corporate Risk Register and request an update on the progress of actions taken to address the recommendations raised by the Audit Committee and Cabinet, in the quarter three report. - 2.
 To request further information or reject the contents of the risk register